worldofsaad/Kaggle-Exercises/README.md

 - **Basic Data Exploration**: Load and understand your data
 - **Your First Machine Learning Model**: Building your first model.
 Hurray!
 - **Model Validation**: Measure the performance of your model ? so you can test and compare alternatives
+- **Underfitting and Overfitting**: Fine-tune your model for better performance.